NishantJoshi00/finternet-api/docs/runtime-primitives/core.md

 the different types of assets (based on their source of truth semantics) a UL should support.
 This type of categorization will allow Token Managers with varying degress of risk/functional appetite to onboard and also allow the UL to clearly establish to the users who is managing their asset.
+Based on this we have categorized assets into the following:

 - Native Asset
 - Proxy Asset